rahulgopinath/rahulgopinath.github.io/_posts/2021-09-10-fault-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-Next, we defien the revserse.
-Given the sympy expression, we define a procedure to convert it to the boolean datastructure.
+Next, we define the reverse.
+Given the `sympy` expression, we define a procedure to convert it to the boolean data-structure.

 <!--
 ############